DFiantHDL/DFHDL/docs/intro/first-look/index.md

 $$

 As can be seen from the formula, we need 3 state elements to match the maximum `x` history access.
-Fortunately, state creation is implicit in DFiant.
-Just by calling `x.prev(_step_)` to access the history of `x` we construct  `_step_` number of states and chain them, as can be seen in Fig. 3 (DFiant automatically merges the same states constructed from several calls).
+Fortunately, state creation is implicit in DFHDL.
+Just by calling `x.prev(_step_)` to access the history of `x` we construct  `_step_` number of states and chain them, as can be seen in Fig. 3 (DFHDL automatically merges the same states constructed from several calls).

 <p align="center">